harleytml/tsos-nucleus/README.md

 ## Docker

 There is a Docker Container used to compile TS/OS.
 You can also use it to compile TS/OS if you so please.

+## Cloning

+Please note that the repo for rpi firmware (contained in `contrib`) is extremely large (~10 gb)

+If you have no interest in the rpi3, you do not have to clone submodules recursively.